AlekVolsk/joomla3-isis-dark-theme/README.md

-# joomla3-isis-dark-theme
+# Dark theme for Joomla!3 Isis template

-Dark theme for Joomla!3 Isis template
+Copy the custom.css file to the `/administrator/templates/isis/css/`